-A second approach is to decompose the subway system into major systems (e.g., track, communication systems, power systems, etc.) and estimate the percent damage to the different systems as a result of inundation.
-This approach is similar to the approach developed in the FLAIR report (N'Jai et al. 1990) and others to develop synthetic depth damage curves.
+A second approach is to decompose the subway system into major systems (e.g., track, communication systems, power systems, etc.) and estimate the percentage of damage to the different systems as a result of flooding.
+This approach is similar to that developed in the FLAIR report (N'Jai et al., 1990) to develop synthetic depth damage curves.
 If the linear cost of these systems (cost per kilometer as constructed) is known, the appropriate percentages can be multiplied by replacement cost to yield a total damage per length.

-In Neukirchen (1994), the damage estimation makes the assumption that the damages could be estimated using a range of 10% of the construction costs and 15-20% of the electrical costs.
-According to (Laver and Schneck 1996), as-built costs for for subway systems in the US are as follows:
+In Neukirchen (1994), the damage estimation makes the assumption that the damages could be estimated using a range of 10 percent of the construction costs and 15-20 percent of the electrical costs.
+As-built costs for subway systems in the United States are shown in Table 4.3.